hbdmapi/huobi_futures_Cpp/README.md

-# Huobi Futures Cpp SDK (but only supports linear swap now)
+# Huobi Futures Cpp Demo (but only supports linear swap now)

-This is Huobi Cpp SDK as interface library, you can import it to your application.
+This is Huobi Cpp Demo as interface library, you can import it to your application.

-The SDK API supports both RESTful and websocket to get/sub the market, account and order infomation.
+The Demo API supports both RESTful and websocket to get/sub the market, account and order infomation.

 ## Table of Contents